-26. For the above reasons stated reasons, I believe that notice of the outcome of the hearing 6 and 13 February, the application of the granted 21 December 2022 (which continues in force) has been brought to the attention of the public at large, and in particular, those likely to be affected by this application, or those engaging, looking to engage, or likely to engage, in the behaviour prohibited by order (and order in wider terms being the order sought by the Claimants in their application should the honourable Court be minded to grant the Claimants the wider order in the future).
+13. The new notice of hearing was printed and placed in the existing bundle of of the review hearing from 15 May 2023 to 19 May 2023 has been brought to the attention of the public at large, and in particular, those likely to be affected by this application, or those engaging, looking to engage, or likely to engage, in the behaviour prohibited by this application and the interim injunction if granted.